Lenni Brenner: Berkeley 1964, arrest and imprisonment

 Brenner, then known as Glaser, came to Berkeley in 1962.
-A bid to enroll in the orthodox Trotskyite Socialist Workers Party was rejected though he was permitted to join its youth branch, from which he was expelled for ignoring an order that he desist from talking about drug reform at street rallies.
+A bid to enroll in the orthodox Trotskyist Socialist Workers Party was rejected though he was permitted to join its youth branch, from which he was expelled for ignoring an order that he desist from talking about drug reform at street rallies.
 In February 1964, he was arrested on a drug charge and put on probation for marijuana possession.